 But something cracked within him.
 Reportedly he’s been tired of coaching since the bubble last summer, and the intense expectations in Boston certainly must have been exhausting.
 They don’t hang banners for East Finals or division championships.
 The Kyrie Irving disaster took years off his life.
 A roster filled with poorly fitting parts this year must have drained him as well.
 Injuries to Gordon Hayward in previous years or Kemba Walker this season took their toll.

 But Stevens is also clearly to blame.
 The team tuned him out.
-For all the accolades he gets for “out of timeout plays,” there’s always been a ceiling to his Celtics teams.
+For all the accolades he gets for “out of timeout plays, there’s been questions about his motivation tactics, and a ceiling to his Celtics teams.
 Couldn’t get past LeBron.
 Couldn’t get past Giannis.
 Couldn’t beat the Cinderella Heat.
-And this year with Jayson Tatum and Jaylen Brown largely healthy all season, he steered them to a 7-seed.
+And this year with Jayson Tatum and Jaylen Brown largely healthy all season he steered them to a 7-seed.
 Worse than the Knicks.
 Worse than the Hawks.
 Almost out of the playoffs altogether.
 Woof.

 There’s some type of burnout in Stevens, and bumping up to the cushy chairs in the offices is an exhale.
 Sure, he’ll have expectations to build a winner.
 But that’s a cooperative effort with assistant GMs and scouts.
 On the sideline, you’re the voice of the franchise.
 You win, you lose, it’s your team.
 Every night.
 Perhaps it’s a reset.
 He could take a few years in the front office and then return to coaching.
 Gregg Poppovich and Ainge swung between GM and coaching roles.